Doctor Who confirmed to return to screens "by October"

 Doctor Who confirmed to return to screens “by October”

-Jodie Whittaker's Time Lady is materialising to screens in just a few weeks
+Jodie Whittaker's Time Lady is materialising on screens in just a matter of weeks

 With filming now wrapped and the new sonic screwdriver unveiled, Doctor Who fans have one big question on their minds: when will we see Jodie Whittaker in series 11?

 Fortunately, we’ve now got an answer.
 Well, partly.
-Although the BBC previously said the sci-fi series will return this autumn (anytime between 23rd September and 21st December), the broadcaster confirmed in the latest issue of Radio Times that it will air “by October”.
-Yes, new Doctor Who really is only a few weeks away.
+Although the BBC have previously said the sci-fi series will return this autumn (which officially means any time between 23rd September and 21st December), they’ve now confirmed in the latest issue of Radio Times that it will air “by October”.
+Yes, new Doctor Who really is only a matter of weeks away.

-An October start also means that the 10-episode series will end close to Christmas Day, where the show will also air a festive special.
+At this point, that means a start date sometime in September or October, which could result in the ten-episode series ending close to Christmas Day, when a festive special will also air.

 - Doctor Who’s new sonic screwdriver revealed